Skip to main content

 Reach out to your credit card issuer

-Contacting your credit card issuer is an important initial step to take when it comes to credit card bills you may miss or already have missed.
-In general, creditors may not be able to help in all situations, but they can be helpful in many instances.
+Contacting your credit card issuer can be an important first step when it comes to credit card bills you could miss or have already missed.

 Set up a budget that includes your credit card payment

-When you set up a budget, it will be specific to your finances.
+When you set up a budget, it’ll be specific to your finances.
 That can provide insight into expenses you have each month, including your credit card bill.
-Your budget should help you determine if your current minimum payment is more than you can afford.

 You can also use your budget to plan how you might pay down debt.